Internship Prep

 Dictionary Experiments (HashMap) (TP App B.4)

-Remember, Dictionaries are just sets that associate the keys with values!
+Remember, Dictionaries are just sets that associate the keys to values!

 my_dicts = []